Common Book Program

 How is Each Year's Common Book Selected?

 Book nominations and the final selection are part of a College-wide process.
-A committee of TCC faculty, staff and students review numerous books in an effort to select one that is relevant, combines the College’s mission with community efforts, supports the goals of the Public Good Reads project, and which has broad applicability across disciplines.
+A committee of TCC faculty, staff and students review numerous books in an effort to select one that is relevant, combines the College’s mission with community efforts, supports the goals of the Common Book Program, and which has broad applicability across disciplines.

 How is Common Book Used in Curriculum?